moroshko/color-contrast/README.md

 ## Todo

+* Use font size & bold in preview
 * Copy to clipboard preview color
 * (?)
 Hide preview when there is an error? (javascript error appears now)
+* (?)
+What if there is no solution for AAA?
 * foreground color => text color
 * react-redux: Connect => connect
 * Tweet button